 I first entered the world of blogging back in 2010 with a poetry blog, which quickly became one of my favourite places to express myself creatively (even to this day).
 I knew early on as my interests in natural health began to grow that I wanted to leverage the online space to inspire others and share what I’d become so passionate about.

 What I grappled with the most though when I first became a nutritionist was what “kind” of nutritionist I “should” be.
 I spent the first couple years of my career trying to navigate the world of operating a business while simultaneously trying to figure out who I was.
 I had so many interests that zeroing in on one niche was difficult.
-But it wasn’t until I decided to let my brand reflect who I was that everything fell into place.
+But it wasn’t until I spent years exploring these interests that everything fell into place.
 Through all the topics I’ve covered as a content creator over the years, my fundamental beliefs have always revolved around being keenly attuned to what feels right, in life and in health.
 I live with my intuition and my values as my compass, and inspiration for doing the same is what you’ll find here on my blog and YouTube channel.
 Helping you create a fulfilling and customized way of eating and living that’s completely unique to you is what I’m all about.

 My Health Journey

 My health has not been without complications.
-In my early twenties I found myself dealing with troubling digestive symptoms after a bacterial infection in my gut (C. difficile gastroenteritis) which led to the diagnosis of post-infectious Irritable Bowel Syndrome (IBS), and my subsequent focus as a nutritionist in the area of digestive wellness.
+In my early twenties I found myself dealing with troubling digestive symptoms after a bacterial infection in my gut (C. difficile gastroenteritis) which led to the diagnosis of post-infectious Irritable Bowel Syndrome (IBS).
 My experiences with IBS fuelled a passion for learning about the digestive system and the fascinating world of the microbiome.
 I also developed a much greater appreciation for my body and our innate resilience.
 But my experiences also shaped how and what I’ve eaten over the years and deeply affected my relationship with food.
 I know first-hand what disordered eating behaviours look and feel like, and it’s one of the reasons why today I value a non-restrictive approach to eating.

 I’m also all-too-familiar with the world of anxiety and depression, which took a turn for the worse after I suffered a concussion 2011.
 This experience ultimately taught me how important it is for us to bring greater awareness to mental health and how necessary it is for us to prioritize it, just as we would our physical health.
 This is one of the many reasons why in my life today I deeply value the art of slowing down and managing stress.